POW/MIA Recognition Day is third Friday of September

 Harry “Kit” Beatty, who was a POW in Germany during World War II, was not from the local area at the time of his service.
 He moved to Sabetha in September 2014 and was featured in the June 8, 2016, issue of The Sabetha Herald.

-The stories of these former POWs are available to the public in a large wooden-cover book near the first-floor elevator in the Mary Cotton Public Library in Sabetha.
+Except for Kit Beatty, the stories of these former POWs are available to the public in a large wooden-cover book near the first-floor elevator in the Mary Cotton Public Library in Sabetha.